-Here Charles Henry Stott’s is talking about different types of clubs – A Little Men’s Club, A Tall Men’s Club, A Silent Club, and A Terrible Club.
+Here Charles Henry Stott, my two times great grandfather talks about the different types of clubs – A Little Men’s Club, A Tall Men’s Club, A Silent Club, and A Terrible Club.
 I’ve picked out this one, and will follow it up with the other’s at a later date.

 He uses a lot of words in explanation and many strange ones too.
 I have copied it just as it is to give a flavour of the time.
 So, if you can wade through the words, ignore prejudices, there are some interesting items in here which tell us a little about the time he lived in.